kinwahlai/simple-kanban/README.md

 A simple, customizable Kanban board widget for Flutter applications.

+> This widget was developed with the assistance of [Cursor](https://cursor.sh/), an AI-powered code editor.

 ## Features

+- Modern, clean card design with subtle visual feedback
 - Three columns with equal widths and height that expands to the container
 - Headers and footers that stick to the top and bottom
-- Header with text labels
+- Headers with text labels and item count indicators
-- Footer with plus icon and text field for adding new items
+- Footers with plus icon and text field for adding new items
-- Items displayed as cards with title and subtitle
+- Items displayed as cards with modern typography and layout
-- Rounded corner card style with thin border line and shadow
+- Intuitive drag-and-drop reordering within columns
+- Easy column-to-column movement with directional controls
+- Strict column limits with visual feedback
+- Smart button states that reflect available actions
-- Customizable background colors with proper contrast
+- Customizable themes and colors
+- Responsive design that adapts to container size

+### Card Features
+- Clean, modern typography with optimized spacing
+- Subtle gradient background for depth
-- Drag and drop functionality for rearranging items
+- Grab cursor indicator for draggable items
-- Column limits to control maximum items per column
+- Elevation changes during drag operations
+- Right-aligned movement controls
+- Visual feedback for available actions
+- Tooltips for better usability

+### Column Features
+- Item count with limit indicator
+- Strict enforcement of column limits
-- Validation when moving items between columns
+- Visual feedback when columns are full
+- Smooth drag-and-drop reordering
+- Add new items through text input
-- Customizable initial items and column limits
+- Customizable column titles and limits
-- Fully customizable colors through theming

 ## Getting Started